Mature Masculine

 Near Enemies: False Versions

 "Take it or leave it" individualism: Using "authenticity" to defend a fixed identity and resist growth.
-True authenticity is honest and also receptive to change.
+True authenticity is honest and receptive to change.

 Constant confession and oversharing: Mistaking self-exposure for authenticity.
 True authenticity is not about volume or intensity.
 Sometimes it is simple and quiet, needing few words.